berylliumsec/orionOps/README.md

 ### Configuration

-Both ZAP can be configured from the command line.
+ZAP can be configured from the command line.
 The following are the configuration
 options:

-- INCLUDE_NON_EXPLOIT : If this options is set to False, NMAP will not include a vulnerability that has not been exploited.
 - CVSS_SCORE_THRESHOLD : The results will only contain vulnerabilities that thier CVSS score is greater than this threshold.
 - USE_ZAP_RISK: This option allows you to use the native ZAP risk rating as a threshold instead of the CVSS SCORE